theunknownodysseus/Neuro-Nest/README.md

 Tip: Pin it to your toolbar for quick access.

 🚧 Development
-Built using HTML, CSS, JavaScript (Vanilla or React depending on your setup)
+Built using HTML, CSS, JavaScript

 Lightweight, privacy-focused, and local-first